GBlanch/BeautifulSoup-and-Pyrthon-for-Web-Scraping/readme.md

-# BeautifulSoup and Python for Web Scraping
+# Python with BeautifulSoup for Web Scraping

 ## Table of contents